rehartmann/filoject/doc/filoject.md

 Bindings can be created programmatically using `Bind` and retrieved using `Get_Bind`.

+However, `Bind` can only be used to add bindings (or change existing bindings) to already existing implementations because generated code is required for the creation of objects.

 ## Contexts and scopes

 Filoject provides two scopes: `Application` and `Dynamic`.